HASwitchPlate/openHASP-docs/docs/integrations/examples/example-widgets.md

 <h2>Code</h2>

-This is a real-world example of a `pages.jsonl` file:
+This is a real-world example of a `pages.jsonl` file.
+Upload it to your plate's flash memory and restart the plate:

 ```json
 {"page":1,"comment":"---------- Page 1 ----------"}